 To arrange for Directed Chapel Study experience, students will take initiative to meet with a Chaplain in Spiritual Life to determine what will be the discussing weekly with a chaplain, researching and writing a paper, meeting weekly with a minister for discipleship, taking part in a spiritual direction group, doing mission work and writing a significant reflection paper.

-INSTRUCTOR APPROVAL: [Associate Chaplain Instructor]
+INSTRUCTOR APPROVAL: Associate Chaplain Instructor

 CHA 1092-03 Directed Chapel Studies for Athletes

-INSTRUCTOR APPROVAL: John Maurer
+INSTRUCTOR APPROVAL: Holly McKenzie

 Morning and evening options are available for those who live near the embedded chapel locations around Baylor.
 For twenty-minutes, Monday through Thursday, participants come together with other local residents to pray and sing together using historic and modern liturgies.
 Students may take either a morning or an evening prayer option.

-CHA 1093-02 Robbins Chapel Morning Prayers
+CHA 1093-01 Robbins Chapel Morning Prayers

 Morning Prayer in Robbins Chapel for all students, but particularly for those living in Brooks College, Kokernot, and Brooks Flats.
 These brief, quiet services are designed to help students have an experience of daily prayer in community.
 Led by Baylor chaplains and other designated staff, each service and other designated staff, each service will make use of various forms of prayer that will typically include singing, meditation, silence, unison/responsive readings, and scripture.

-CHA 1093-03 Elliston Chapel Morning Prayers
+CHA 1093-02 Memorial Chapel Morning Prayers

-CHA 1093-04 HRC Evening Prayers
+CHA 1093-04 Memorial Chapel Evening Prayers

 Evening Prayers for HRC residents only.
 These brief, quiet services are designed to help students have an experience of daily prayer in community.
 Led by Baylor chaplains and other designated staff, each service will make use of various forms of prayer that will typically include singing, meditation, silence, unison/responsive readings, and scripture.

-INSTRUCTOR APPROVAL: Request permit from HC advisor
+INSTRUCTOR APPROVAL: Request Permit from HC Advisor

 CHA 1093-05 Robbins Chapel Evening Prayers